mshll/DDR5-Memory-Controller-Scheduler/doc/Tests/Test_Plan_Outline.md

 2. Prioritize page hits over page misses

 ## 5. DRAM COMMANDS FUNCTIONALLY CORRECT
 Note: In level 2+, the scheduler will always pick READ1, WRITE1, and ACT1 if they are available.
+This project is using 1n mode, so there is a cycle delay between 0 -> 1.

 ### 5.1.
 READ0, READ1
 >READ0 selects the command being issued (due to MUX) and READ1 will get column address.
-This will take either 1 or 2 DIMM clocks between each command (**NEED to confirm with prof if its either 1n or 2n**).
 Followed by tCL = 40.

 ### 5.2.
 WRITE0, WRITE1
 >WRITE0 selects the command being issued (due to MUX) and WRITE1 will get the column address.
 Followed by tCL = 40.